christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 # Joint concerns

 Both Reviewer 2 and 3 wonder whether legislators are concerned about legislative procedures or policy outcomes when deciding whether to brawl.
-Reviewer 2 mentions: " I wonder ... whether these are separate influences on the credbile commitment mechanism (control of policy versus ability to alter the procedures), or whether they moderate the influence of the other".
+Reviewer 2 mentions: " I wonder ... whether these are separate influences on the credible commitment mechanism (control of policy versus ability to alter the procedures), or whether they moderate the influence of the other".
 Reviewer 3 asks: "why are we assuming that legislatures are looking at the distribution of legislative resources and not legislative outcomes or even political outcomes?"

+    My summary response: Overall, control over legislative procedures and control over legislative policy outcomes are very similar.
+As such I have altered the wording in the paper to show that credible commitment problems are typically related to both.
+Who controls the procedures often controls the policy outcomes.
+And policy outcomes can affect who controls the procedures in the future.

+    That being said, I have tried to control for how easy it is to change policy outcomes (not simply legislative outcomes) by adding in Henisz's Political Constraints variable.
+In additive models, this was not significant.
+There is (weak) evidence that perhaps credible commitment problems can be lessened in new democracies when it is harder to change policy.

-    I would argue, based on the prevailing understanding in legislative studies--in particular Cox's  'legislative cartel'--that these are highly intertwined such that who controls the legislative procedures controls what bills pass the legislature.
+    Explanation of the entanglement of control of legislative procedures/control of policy outcomes: I would argue, based on the prevailing understanding in legislative studies--in particular Cox's  'legislative cartel'--that these are highly intertwined such that who controls the legislative procedures controls what bills pass the legislature.
 Cox showed, for example, how important control of the legislative session's agenda was to affecting what bills pass.
 As such legislators, even those primarily concerned with policy outcomes, will be highly influenced in their behaviour by credible commitments about legislative rules and use of legislative resources.

     It becomes even more difficult to separate the two given that policy outcomes, not directly related to legislative procedures can affect future distributions of legislative procedural power.
 For example, a recent brawl in South Korea was over media ownership rights.
 Allowing greater consolidation of media ownership, many feared would politically advantage the main right-wing governing party.
 The US case study in the article is another case in point.
 An end to slavery and the introduction of voting rights for African Americans would effectively end slave owning politicians' legislative power in the future.

-    - To operationalise how difficult it is to change policy I included Henisz's widely used measure of political constraints, which explicitly captures the feasibility of policy change.

-    In purely additive models it is not statistically significant, i.e. I did not find evidence that there is an adittive relationship between political constraints and legislative brawls.

-- These are interesting alternative considerations, but I do think that looking at the distribution of legislative resources is crucial.
-First, there is an empirical issue, if the distribution of resources didn't matter then we wouldn't find the results that we do in the paper's parametric models.
-Second, legislative outcomes, political outcomes (in democracies), and the crediblilty of these outcomes are strongly caused by the distribution of legislative resources.
-Looking exclusively at policy outcomes would therefore miss the underlying causal process behind outcomes.
-[FINISH] Furthermore, it would be very difficult at a large-n level to do this.
-We would have to somehow devise a measure of legislators' preferences and score policy outcomes in a way that is comparable.
-Though this possible on individual country cases, it would be quite an undertaking across the 100+ countries in the sample.
-Future research could certainly examine this issue however.
+    That being said, control over what passes in the legislature is not necessarily the same thing as who controls policy outcomes, especially if there are external veto players (e.g. presidents or judiciaries).
+To operationalise how difficult it is to change policy I included Henisz's widely used measure of political constraints, which explicitly captures the feasibility of policy change.
+In purely additive models it is not statistically significant, i.e. I did not find evidence that there is an addittive relationship between political constraints and legislative brawls.
+In a new Interactions section in the Supplemental Materials (page [GET]) I discuss some evidence that perhaps there is an interaction between political constraints and democratic age, such that more political constraints could help overcome credible commitment problems in new democracies.
+Current losers may be less worried that the current winners can change the rules/implement policies that shift or entrench power in their favour.

 ---------